-When following the trails, you are entirely responsible for your safety and that of any accompanying children and pets.
-Always exercise common sense, judgement and caution.
+When following the trails, you are entirely responsible for your party’s safety, including any accompanying dogs.
+Always exercise common sense, judgment and caution.

-It is up to users to ensure they can undertake the trail.
+It is up to users to ensure they are able to undertake the trail.
 Users should use equipment suited to dealing with changing weather conditions and uneven terrain.

 While following the trails using a map, compass or phone, you should look where you are walking.
 We accept no responsibility for any accident that results from carelessness or you being unaware of your surroundings.

-Routes should follow established footpaths and legal rights of way over private land.
+We use OS map to ensure our routes follow established footpaths and legal rights of way over private land.
 However, sections of these routes may be impassable due to fallen trees, overgrowth, land erosion, or landowner intervention.
-Ask landowner’s permission if forced to deviate from the public footpaths or rights of way.
+Ask the landowner’s permission if you are forced to deviate from the public footpaths or rights of way.
 Always follow signs and do not trespass on private land.

-We remind you that outdoor activities frequently need specialist equipment (boots, waterproofs).
+We remind you that outdoor activities frequently require specialist equipment (proper boots, waterproofs, etc).
 You are responsible for providing these for yourself.
-You are responsible for assessing the risk and safety of yourself, the people in your party and the suitability of any equipment used.
+You are also responsible for assessing the risk and safety of yourself, the people in your party and the suitability of any equipment used.
 Anyone with a medical condition that may affect them during the walk is responsible for notifying other people and carrying any medication they may need.

 Dogs are usually allowed on walking routes.
 However, you must keep them under close control and on a lead where necessary, particularly when passing livestock.

 Parking your car is at your own risk.
-We cannot be liable for your vehicle incurring any damage, removal, clamping, theft (of the vehicle itself, parts thereof or of objects inside) or fines while you are undertaking the walk.
+We cannot be liable for your vehicle incurring any damage, removal, clamping, theft (of the vehicle itself, parts thereof or of objects inside) or fines incurred to your car while you are undertaking the walk.